walokra/colordots/README.md

+Colordots is a game of connecting.
 Link as many dots as you can in thirty moves.
+Connect one dot to another, connect four dots to make a square.
 Ported from Dotty which is written for Ubuntu Phone by Robert Ancell (https://launchpad.net/dotty).
 Similar to Dots game for Android/iOS.